DarkSide1305/AudioPacks/README.md

 # AudioPacks
-Slime Audio Pack for the Steam Deck Plugin "Audio Loader"
+Audio Packs for the Steam Deck Plugin "AudioLoader"